gitGNU/gnu_pyformex/sphinx/importing_pyformex.rst

   import sys
   sys.path.insert(0,'/home/user/pyformex')

-  # Import pyFormex and load default configuration
-  from pyformex.main import loadDefaultConfig loadDefaultConfig()

-  # Import the pyFormex scripting language
+  # Import the pyFormex with its full scripting language
   from pyformex.script import *

   # Show that we can do some pyFormex operations